openvinotoolkit/openvino/docs/articles_en/openvino-workflow/torch-compile.rst

 `PyTorch 2 Export Post Training Quantization with X86 Backend through Inductor <https://pytorch.org/tutorials/prototype/pt2e_quant_ptq_x86_inductor.html>`__ and update the provided sample as explained below.

-1. If you are using the PyTorch version 2.3.0 or above, disable constant folding in quantization to be able to benefit from the optimization in OpenVINO backend.
+1. If you are using PyTorch version 2.3.0 or later, disable constant folding in quantization to be able to benefit from the optimization in the OpenVINO backend.
 This can be done by passing ``fold_quantize=False`` parameter into the ``convert_pt2e`` function.
+To do so, change this

-    Update this line below:
+   line:

    .. code-block:: python

       converted_model = convert_pt2e(prepared_model)

-    As below:
+   to the following:

    .. code-block:: python